rafaelcgs10/dis2025/README.md

 Please let me know issues regarding MacOS and older versions of Windows.

 ## Minimal Flask App
+Our app is just a vary basic todo list.
+We will only be able to add and visualize our todos.

 All the instructions here are a compilation of the [official Flask tutorial](https://flask.palletsprojects.com/en/stable/) with some additional things.

 Let's open a terminal (use PowerShell on Windows) and navigate to a directory where we want to place our project: